Syzygies in Hilbert schemes of complete intersections: Applications and examples

-We conclude the paper by exhibiting examples of expansive points in some Hilbert schemes, constructed by the methods of Section \ref{SectionComputation}, and numerical bounds on Betti numbers obtained by the results of Section \ref{SectionSyzygies}.
+We conclude the paper by illustrating the applications of our results to Hilbert schemes of points of arbitrary complete intersections, and by exhibiting explicit examples of the numerical bounds obtained from Theorem \ref{TheoremExtremalFiniteResolution}.

-We begin with the analysis of expansive subschemes of dimension 0.
-It follows by axiom \hyperref[A4]{(A4)} that the 0-dimensional subschemes defined by $(x_1, \ldots, x_n)^\delta$ are expansive for every $\delta\geq 0$.
-More generally, we can characterize all of them explicitly.